Finding Abandoned Houses in The Uk

 These properties may, on first sight, seem abandoned but in fact the vast majority of these properties do have an owner.
 In fact, finding a completely unregistered property that you can actually claim or purchase is incredibly difficult.

 One possible route is to contact your local authority and ask if they have any unregistered properties listed in their area.
 Some local authorities and agencies, such as the Land Registry in Scotland, do publish a list of unregistered property.
-It is, however, not a straightforward task to acquire such a property as there may be many pitfalls and loopholes which confront potential buyers.
+It is, however, not a straightforward task to acquire such property as there may be many pitfalls and loopholes which confront potential buyers.

 An unregistered property is any house or building which no longer has a registered owner.
 There are many reasons why this may happen, but it could be because of a death some time ago where the property was left unregistered for a long time, or possibly because of a building that has fallen into disrepair dating back many decades or sometimes even centuries.

-The first step in finding abandoned houses which you can buy and possibly renovate is to contact your local Authority.
+The first step in finding abandoned houses that you can buy and possibly renovate is to contact your local Authority.
 Before doing so try to narrow down the area you are interested in and, if possible, enquire about a specific property.
 You should be able to get an answer very quickly and find out whether the house you were interested in is actually abandoned or simply a derelict property that does have a registered owner.

 One of the best ways to find buildings with potential is to physically drive around the area you were interested in and see if you can spot a building with potential.
 This is one of the easiest ways to find abandoned houses for sale near you and your home area.
 Once you have found a property your first move should be to make some local inquiries to find out who owns the derelict property.